 Additionally, social media platforms tend to amplify negative news, personal grievances, and complaints, encouraging an environment where self pity can thrive.
 To combat this, limiting screen time, unfollowing accounts that trigger negative feelings, and focusing on your personal journey instead of comparisons can help alleviate the damaging effects of social media on your mental health.

-Depression in Millennials: What Makes This Generation Vulnerable?
+Depression In Millennials: What Makes This Generation Vulnerable?

 Millennials face unique pressures that make them more susceptible to depression.
 From economic instability to the pervasive influence of social media, the millennial generation is exposed to chronic stressors that previous generations didn’t encounter in the same way.
 The rise of “hustle culture” glorifies overwork and productivity, often leaving millennials burnt out and emotionally exhausted.